sjmurray-23/cc-updated-IDF-TX/README.md

 ## Requirements
 See py-requirements.txt for the dependent python packages.

-See r-requirements.txt for the dependent R packages.
+See r-requirements.R for the dependent R packages.

 ## Acknowledgements
 If using this github repository please site the following publication